[Review] The Possession of Hannah Grace (2018)

-I rarely bother to watch any movie having the words ‘possession’ or ‘exorcism’ in the title because that whole concept is absolutely nothing new to me and has been done countless times already.
+I rarely bother to watch any movie having the words ‘possession’ or ‘exorcism’ in the title because that whole concept has been done countless times already.
 However, “The Possession of Hannah Grace” claimed not to focus on the climax of an exorcism itself, but rather to start with one.
 And not only that…but on a cadaver as well!
 Never heard of that before!

 The Possession of Hannah Grace opens showing Hannah (Kirby Johnson) tied to a bed as two priests attempt an exorcism.
 As they fail, the Demon begins to rage and levitates both of the priests, killing one of them.
-Hannah’s father, Grainger (Louis Herthum) runs over to his daughter and smothers her to save the life of the other priest.
-The film then centers on an ex-cop who recently lost her partner in a tragic incident in which he was killed.
-Completely broken and blaming herself, she becomes deeply depressed and ends up not only losing her job but becomes addicted to drugs and alcohol.
-Eventually, she seems to be pulling herself back together and is now looking for a new job.
+Hannah’s father, Grainger (Louis Herthum) runs to his daughter and smothers her to save the life of the other priest.
+We then center on an ex-cop who is completely broken and blaming herself for her partner’s death and is trying to pull herself back together.

 As part of Megan’s recovery, her AA sponsor helps her secure a new job.
 Finally scoring one where she ends up taking on a one-person only night shift position at the city hospital morgue in Boston.
 There she is required to process the cadavers that get brought in during the night, having to take their photos and their fingerprints before putting them in the chamber to await cremation.
 Megan desperately wants to prove to everyone that she has the strength to deal with this type of situation but quickly realizes too late that she just might have taken on the wrong job.